0x776b7364/toggle.sg-download/README.md

 # Configuration Options

 The following configuration options are directly editable in the script file:
-## DEBUG
-Default: 0 (disable debug mode)

-Set to 1 for verbose output to console, as well as write intermediate output to text files.
 ## AUTO_DOWNLOAD
 Default: 0 (do not auto-download)